United States Regiments & Batteries > Maryland > 7th Maryland Infantry Regiment

 May 1-26 Operations against Jones and Imboden

-May 26 Return to Maryland Heights
+May 26 Return to Maryland Heights.

-June 30 Retreat to Frederick, Md.
+June 30 Retreat to Frederick, Maryland.

-July 7 Reoccupation of Maryland Heights
+July 7 Reoccupation of Maryland Heights after a forced march.

 July 12-24 Pursuit of Lee to Warrenton.
 Va.